Online Course Offerings

 This course is meant to promote motivation and boost resilience in all students but especially students who come from poverty through the application of positive psychology lessons.
 Throughout the course, participants will deliver and apply lessons that increase positive class-climate and build a foundation of trust in their classroom.
 Students will then compare their experiences and adapt instruction accordingly.

-EDU C410: Building Emotional Intelligence K-6
+EDU C410: Happy Students Excel: Building Social & Emotional Intelligence